ipfs/kubo/docs/config.md

 ### `Gateway.FastDirIndexThreshold`

-The minimum number of items in a directory before the Gateway switches to a shallow, faster listing which only requires the root node.
+The maximum number of items in a directory before the Gateway switches to a shallow, faster listing which only requires the root node.

-This allows for listing big directories fast, without the linear slowdown caused by reading size metadata from child nodes.
+This allows for fast listings of big directories, without the linear slowdown caused by reading size metadata from child nodes.

 Setting to 0 will enable fast listings for all directories.